TheSnekySnek/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 Some of us had used Serf before to manage a cluster of Docker containers so we already knew how to use it for this purpose before.

-But we were able to understand how to configure HaProxy in particular to support dynamic load balancing.
+But we were able to understand how to configure HaProxy in particular to support dynamic load balancing and how to use a process supervisor to have multiple processes running in a single docker container which is really usefull to know since we are using Docker more and more in our formation.